 Infographic: Odometer fraud

-The first way to detect odometer rollback fraud is to compare the mileage on the odometer with the mileage number on the vehicle maintenance or inspection records.
+The first way to detect odometer rollback fraud is to compare the mileage on the odometer with the mileage number on the vehicle maintenance or inspection records and CARFAX vehicle history report.
 Reparations and inspections normally record the mileage number.
 Any inconsistencies with these numbers on official documents can indicate odometer fraud.
 The CARFAX Vehicle History Report is the new way to obtain mileage information.
 CARFAX collects mileage information for millions of cars, and can warn you for possible mileage inconsistencies.

 Control the wear and tear of the vehicle such as the gas, brakes and tires and see if these are consistent with the mileage number displayed on the odometer.
 A car with a mileage number below 20,000 for example, normally still has its original tires.
 Check when the last oil change took place.
 A sticker inside the vehicle often reads when the car had its last oil change and what its mileage number was at the time.
 The interior of the car is evenly important.
 Examine the usage and wear of the wheel, gear lever and pedals and compare this to the mileage number on the odometer.
 Determine whether these are consistent.